Xinglab/PEGASAS/README.md

 ```

-### Example command
+### Example PEGASAS run
-Here are commands for a test run by using [toy example files](https://github.com/Xinglab/PEGASAS/tree/master/example) provided in the example folder in the package.\
+Here are commands for a test run using [toy example files](https://github.com/Xinglab/PEGASAS/tree/master/example) provided in the example folder in the package.\
 Go to PEGASAS folder:
 ```
 cd PEGASAS